Staying Productive at Home: Tips for Real Estate Professionals

 It’s understandable that going completely digital right before peak real estate season may be, well, chaotic, but training sessions are an absolute must for multifamily professionals to overcome these new challenges.

 Training sessions could include everything from a company webinar to guided virtual tour testing.
-Perhaps you’ve had a virtual tour for quite some time, but you haven’t had to use it much until recently.
+Perhaps you’ve had a 360 apartment tour for quite some time, but you haven’t had to use it much until recently.
 Reach out to your virtual tour provider and ask if they offer any specific virtual tour training or webinars.

 However your business opts to prep, be sure every team member is on the same page and is comfortable with new practices before jumping in.